Irish Poetry Reading Archive: Introduction & News

 All ten of his poetry readings can be viewed in the Archive.

-Irish Diaspora poet Lizz Murphy reads her poem "Syria's Children" in the Reading Room at UCD Special Collections.
-Made possible by the support of the Government of Ireland Emigrant Support Programme.
-Eight of Lizz's poems have now been preserved in the Irish Poetry Reading Archive.
+Taken from our “Poets of Diversity” collection, Nithy Kasa reads “Mother’s Day” in the Special Collections Reading Room at UCD Library.
+Eight of Nithy’s poems have now been preserved in the Irish Poetry Reading Archive.

 Irish Diaspora Poets